Confuzu/CivitAI_Image_grabber/README.md

 ```
 The script  will ask you for a username and a timeout value.

-If you leave the timeout value emtpy it will use the Default timeout value 5 sec.
+If you leave the timeout value emtpy it will use the default Timeout value 5 sec.

 Optional: 2 or more Usernames which are separated with a comma